 A tough choice?
 Not exactly.
-While these two business strategies seem completely different, they don’t have the same purpose.
 You don’t really have to choose one over the other.
-The essential question is basically, “how much do I need?”
+You just have to ask yourself, “how much do I need?”
 If you’re not going to use a bunch of fonts, use FontSpring.
 You might end up saving a lot of money.
 On the other hand, if you find yourself using a variety of fonts and don’t want to drop hundreds of dollars on each one, choose Typekit.

 Let’s say you’re a casual listener.
 You can either buy an album, which is around $10, or you can get a month-long subscription from Spotify, which is $9.99 per month, and listen to the same album.
-Yes, I’m assuming you’ll get the premium membership.
-Just roll with it.
 This situation isn’t a whole lot different from the fonts.
 You can download an album and do whatever you want with it, but you don’t have that much freedom with Spotify.

-Again, if you’re a person who buys a couple of albums a month, then you’d obviously choose to go with Spotify.
-It’s all about how much.
+If you’re someone who listens to couple of albums a month or more, then you’d obviously choose to go with Spotify.

-Now that we’ve thought about some things, I’ll establish my thesis.
 We’re going to see a rise in subscription-based services on the web.
-Just forget about one-time fees.
-It’s inevitable because it’s the way things work.
-Payment for intangible goods and services is inherently subscription-based because it’s not like we actually own those products.
-I’d rather let my music be a service rather than a good.
+It’s inevitable because it works out better for users.
+Payment for intangible goods and services is inherently subscription-based because it’s not like we actually own those products, we just get licenses for them.
+I’d rather have a subscription service for books and fonts than a one-time fee.
 I get more choices, and I end up paying a lot less.

 Books, movies, fonts, magazines, etc. Digital media.
 I’d like to see subscriptions for those.
 We’ve already seen most of them already, and Amazon has recently taken up a venture to offer a Netflix-like service for books.
 Excellent!
 This is the way we should be moving.
-Why?
-Because it works.
 We have also seen subscription games from companies like OnLive.
-We need more of them, because I think the only issue is price.
-As soon as more publishers and developers realize the benefits of this new model, we’ll see better prices.
+We need more of them.